-7.5.2 Coolants and Ignitable Liquids.
+7.5.2 Coolants and Ignitible Liquids.

-- 7.5.2.1 The temperature of coolants and ignitable liquids shall be monitored to warn of excessive rate of heating or approach to threshold temperature. - 7.5.2.2 Provisions shall be made for alarm and automatic shutdown should such conditions be detected.
+- 7.5.2.1 The temperature of coolants and ignitible liquids shall be monitored to warn of excessive rate of heating or approach to threshold temperature. - 7.5.2.2 Provisions shall be made for alarm and automatic shutdown should such conditions be detected.

-7.5.3\ Monitors.
+7.5.3 Monitors.

-7.5.3.1 When appropriate for life safety or property damage purposes, the laser equipment cabinet or exhaust shall be monitored for the presence of pre-combustion products, such as hydrogen chloride or submicron particulate, that can be
+7.5.3.1 The laser equipment cabinet or exhaust shall be monitored for the presence of pre-combustion products, such as hydrogen chloride or submicron particulate, that can be produced by component overheating or from products of combustion.

-- produced by component overheating or from products of combustion. - 7.5.3.2 Multiple alarm thresholds such as "warning," "alarm," and "automatic shutdown" shall be considered.
+7.5.3.2 Multiple alarm thresholds such as "warning," "alarm," and "automatic shutdown" shall be considered.